levanduy99/Java-Coding/README.md

 - It can be written as `AB` (`A` concatenated with `B`), where `A` and `B` are valid strings, or
 - It can be written as `(A)`, where `A` is a valid string.

+### 33. Find All Anagrams in a String

+Given two strings `s` and `p`, return *an array of all the start indices of `p`'s anagrams in `s`.
+You may return the answer in **any order**.

+An **Anagram** is a words or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly one.

 ## Math
 ### 1. Fizz Buzz